Skip to main content

 Networks for People-Powered Solutions

-• Strengthening local actions and connecting global agendas
+• Strengthening local action and connecting it to global climate and biodiversity agendas.

-• Amplifying the voices of frontline communities in policymaking
+• Amplifying the voices of frontline communities in decision-making and policy processes.

 Networks